21 must buy best Polish souvenirs

 Torun Gingerbread – what to buy from Poland

-Toruń gingerbread, also known as pierniki Toruńskie, is a traditional type of gingerbread originating from the city of Toruń in Poland.
+Toruń gingerbread, also known as pierniki Toruńskie, is a traditional type of gingerbread originating from Toruń in Poland.
 It holds a special place in Polish culinary heritage and has a long history dating back to the Middle Ages.

 Torun Gingerbread shop

-Gingerbread sign over the entrance of sweet shop in historic part of Torun
+Gingerbread sign over the entrance of a sweet shop in the historic part of Torun

 Toruń gingerbread is renowned for its unique taste and distinctive shapes.
 The recipe for this gingerbread is a well-guarded secret that has been passed down through generations of bakers in Toruń.